Mikopet/homeworks/README.md

 It will run, generate, test, benchmark, and so on if neded.

 ### 3) Version #1: The requested OOP approach
 I decided to go with this first.
-This is because I don't know how many time I will had in the next week: so the business value first, and after that I can refactor or something.
+This is because I don't know how much time I will had in the next week: so the business value first, and after that I can refactor or something.

+---

+I had different exciting errors during implement the working MVP.
+Like the sample dataset was invalid, or the math libs for deviation were different.
+After all, I did some dirty work with the codebase, but the tests are good I think.
+Now the next task is to refactor it a bit to have a better code reading experience.